-As of January 21, governors in 28 states have proposed a new or revised budget for fiscal 2022.
+As of March 24, governors in all 50 states have proposed a new or revised budget for fiscal 2022.

 NASBO staff will continue to update this page as governors propose, and states enact, budgets for fiscal 2022.
 Click here for prior summaries on proposed and enacted budgets.